puppetlabs/puppet-docs/source/puppet/4.4/reference/dirs_modulepath.markdown

 ## Location

 The modulepath is set by the current node's [environment][environments].
-By default, it is usually be something like:
+By default, it is usually something like:

 `<ACTIVE ENVIRONMENT'S MODULES DIRECTORY>:$codedir/modules:/opt/puppetlabs/puppet/modules`